OICR/softeng-blog/writing_guide.md

 **Hello all!**

-The following guide is only meant to provide some clarity to how to approach your writing and is by no means prescriptive.

-In it you will find the information on following:
+The following guide is for clarity on writing posts for the blog.
+It is not prescriptive.
+Here you can find information on:

 1. [Determining a topic](#thought_balloon-determining-a-topic)